mdnyc2017/capstoneCrossover/README.md

 Crossover was completed over 10 days as the Capstone Project to fulfill the graduation requirements of [Fullstack Academy](https://www.fullstackacademy.com/)

-##Instructions for Installation
-Can't start a fire without a spark.

 # Get started:

 ```